You are currently viewing Webinar Event Team Roles

 Host or Organizer

 The host or organizer is responsible for coordinating and managing the entire webinar event, from planning to execution.
-They are the main point of contact for all team members and the audience, ensuring that everything runs smoothly and according to plan.
+They serve as the main point of contact for both team members and the audience, ensuring that everything runs smoothly and according to plan.

-They are also responsible for ensuring that the team members are aware of their roles and that everyone is working together cohesively to achieve the webinar’s goals.
+They must also ensure that team members are aware of their roles and that everyone works together cohesively to achieve the webinar’s goals.

 Co-host or Alternative host